 KDSJ 980 AM is a radio station offering a full service format of music, news, weather and sports.
 Licensed to Deadwood, S.D., the station serves the Northern Black Hills area (about 45,000 people).
-The station is currently owned by Pace Maier along with his parents, Loren and Renee as well as Scott Jensen through licensee 4 Paws Broadcasting, LLC.
-The four of them became just the third owners since 1947.
+The station is currently owned by Loren and Renee Maier through licensee 4 Paws Broadcasting, LLC.
+They became just the third owners since 1947.
 Eli and Harry Daniels started KDSJ in 1947, then Al and Jeanne Decker took over in 1982 before selling in 2019.